 "As well as providing these test facilities, we also arranged for local doctors to attend a laboratory testing course which raised their competence to a higher level in a way that ensures that the help we provided was not merely immediate, but also sustainable."

 The Order's French Association has reestablished contact with the Saint Raphael Hospital in Baghdad, run by Dominican Sisters.
 The French Association has sent a team of doctors, nurses and paramedics to Baghdad along with urgently-needed medicines, medical appliances and a generator.
 There are also plans to take a mobile clinic to Iraq where it will provide basic healthcare for people living in rural villages around the capital.

 All of this has been carried out with the highest degree of professionalism and in line with international standards.
-As ECOM's Ingo Radtke explains, the delivery of humanitarian aid now has to fulfil the requirements of the ISO 9000 standard, to be backed by proper infrastructures and procedures, and, above all, to avoid providing well-intended help that actually ends up causing harm.
-"I remember standing at an airport in Macedonia in 1999 where foreign donors had sent in two aircraft loaded with rice - the one commodity that Macedonia already possessed in abundance as the largest exporter of rice in Europe," he says.
+As Malteser International's Ingo Radtke explains, the delivery of humanitarian aid now has to fulfil the requirements of the ISO 9000 standard, to be backed by proper infrastructures and procedures, and, above all, to avoid providing well-intended help that actually ends up causing harm."I remember standing at an airport in Macedonia in 1999 where foreign donors had sent in two aircraft loaded with rice - the one commodity that Macedonia already possessed in abundance as the largest exporter of rice in Europe," he says.

 "There is absolutely no point in relief goods being flown thousands of miles into a country where the same things could be bought just around the corner.
-This is why we always make sure first of all that local markets are either available, or can be restored with our help.
-"It is not foreseen that we will remain in Iraq beyond 2003 as the immediate emergency phase is now over."
+This is why we always make sure first of all that local markets are either available, or can be restored with our help."